 Heat the olive oil and butter in a large pot over medium heat.
 When the butter is melted and foaming, add the sliced onions.

-Add the chicken broth, bay leaf, thyme, salt and pepper to the pot and stir well.
+Add the beef broth, bay leaf, thyme, salt, and pepper to the pot and stir well.